 Rule H1 Code the histology when only one histology is present.
 Note 1: Use Table 1 to code histology.
 New codes, terms, and synonyms are included in Table 1 and coding errors may occur if the table is not used.
+Note 2: When the histology is not listed in Table 1 use the ICD O and all undates.

-- Note 2: When the histology is not listed in Table 1 use the ICD-O and all updates. - Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Table 1, ICD-O or all updates. - Rule H2 Code the NOS histology when there are: - A NOS and two or more variants of that NOS present in the tumor OR - Two or more variants of a NOS present in the tumor - Example 1: The diagnosis is a single tumor with renal cell carcinoma (RCC) 8312, papillary renal cell carcinoma 8260, and mucinous tubular and spindle cell carcinoma 8480.
-Papillary renal cell carcinoma and mucinous tubular and spindle cell carcinoma.
-Code the histology to the NOS, RCC 8312. - Example 2: The diagnosis is spindle cell rhabdomyosarcoma 8912 and alveolar rhabdomyosarcoma 8920.
+- Note 2: When the histology is not listed in Table 1 use the ICD-O and all updates. - Note 3: Submit a question to Ask a SEER Registrar when the histology code is not found in Table 1, ICD-O or all updates.

+Rule H2 Code the NOS histology when there are:

+- A NOS and two or more variants of that NOS present in the tumor OR - Two or more variants of a NOS present in the tumor - Example 1: The diagnosis is a single tumor with renal cell carcinoma (RCC) 8312, papillary renal cell carcinoma 8260, and mucinous tubular and spindle cell carcinoma 8480.
+Papillary renal cell carcinoma and mucinous tubular and spindle cell carcinoma are subtypes/variants of renal cell carcinoma.
+Code the histology to the NOS, RCC 8312.

+Example 2: The diagnosis is spindle cell rhabdomyosarcoma 8912 and alveolar rhabdomyosarcoma 8920.
 Both are subtypes/variants of rhabdomyosarcoma 8900.
 Code the NOS, rhabdomyosarcoma.